Understand more about what they are going through.

-The teen in your life may be your student, a member of your after-school program, or a relative.
+You may be worried about a teen in your life that is your student, a member of your after-school program, or a relative.
 Although you aren’t the parent, you can still play an important role in getting them help.
 Here are some things you can do:

 - Approach the teen’s parents and describe what you’ve observed in a thoughtful way.
 This may be difficult for the parent(s) to hear, but be honest and express your concern.

 - If, for some reason, you need to talk to the teen first, follow the same approach.
 Tell them what you’ve observed and offer to talk to the principal, program leader, or parents with the teen.

 What NOT to do